Keymasterkid/CrashWatch/README.md

 ## Usage

 - Start the tracker: `!startTracker`
+- Stop the tracker: `!stopTracker`
 - Report a crash: Click the 🔄 reaction on the tracker message
-- The tracker will continue running until the bot is restarted
+- The tracker will continue running until stopped or the bot is restarted
+- After a bot restart, the tracker will automatically recover and continue from where it left off

+## Data Persistence

+The bot automatically saves its state to `crash_data.json`, which includes:
+- Current tracking time
+- Last crash reporter
+- Channel and message information
+- Last update timestamp

+This allows the bot to:
+- Recover after crashes or restarts
+- Continue tracking from the last known state
+- Maintain tracking history

 ## Configuration